Rjmoodie/yardpass-upgrade/CAPACITOR_STACK_REVIEW_COMPLETE.md

 ## 📋 Summary

-Reviewed your Capacitor plugin stack spreadsheet and ensured complete consistency across your YardPass mobile app.
+Reviewed your Capacitor plugin stack spreadsheet and ensured complete consistency across your Liventix mobile app.
 All missing high-priority plugins have been installed, configured, and documented.

 ---